 - Mrs. Lindiwe Zulu, former Minister of Small Business Development, South Africa

-- Mr. Ganesh Rasagam, currently Practice Manager for East Asia and Pacific, Finance, Competitiveness & Innovation Global Practice, World Bank Group
+- Mr. Ganesh Rasagam, Practice Manager for East Asia and Pacific, Finance, Competitiveness & Innovation Global Practice, World Bank Group

 - Dr. Denis Medvedev, Practice Manager, Firms, Entrepreneurship, and Innovation Unit, World Bank Group